elfi-dev/elfi/docs/usage/tutorial.rst

 .. parsed-literal::

-    INFO:elfi.methods.posteriors:Using minimum value of discrepancy estimate mean (-0.9865) as threshold
+    INFO:elfi.methods.results:Using minimum value of discrepancy estimate mean (-0.9865) as threshold

 We can get estimates for *maximum a posteriori* and *maximum likelihood*